 Learn how leads convert depending on the acquisition source

 Want to narrow your conversion rate calculations just to certain acquisition sources?
-You can do it in Smart Reporting.
+You can do it in Master Metrics.

 For example, you can compare your conversion rates for Facebook ads versus Youtube ads, then compare those to organic conversions.
 Plus, you can see all of this over time.

 That will help you answer questions such as:

 - Are my Facebook ads bringing in more qualified leads than Youtube?

 - Are organic lead sources better than ads?

 - Do my ads get a better conversion rate at certain times of the year?

 Track conversion rate of individual sales reps

 When you a change in your team's performance, there are many potential factors that could contribute to this.
 Maybe one sales rep has figured out a new pitch that's working exceptionally well and has improved their closing rate.
 Maybe a rep is dealing with personal issues and that has affected their performance negatively.
 Being able to chart the performance of different reps over time can help you quickly identify if one particular rep is affected.